UnLimited TRAnsfers for Multi-Modal Route Planning: An Efficient Solution: Experiments

-\subparagraph*{Transfer Speed Impact on Travel Time.} In addition to overall performance, we also measured how query times for RAPTOR are impacted by the transfer speed.
+In addition to overall query performance, we also measured how the query times of MR, ULTRA-RAPTOR and ULTRA-TB are impacted by the transfer speed.
 Results are shown in Figure~\ref{fig:transferSpeedQuery}~(left side).
-The performance gains for \ultra-RAPTOR compared to MR-$\infty$ are similar for all transfer speeds, and in fact slightly better for higher speeds.
+The performance gains for ULTRA-RAPTOR compared to MR are similar for all transfer speeds, and in fact slightly better for higher speeds.
 To explain this, observe that the time required for the route scanning phase decreases as the transfer speed increases.
-This is because the total number of rounds and thus the number of scanned routes decreases for higher transfer speeds. \ultra-RAPTOR benefits more from this since the share of the route scanning phase in the overall running time is greater for \ultra-RAPTOR than for MR-$\infty$.
-In all cases, the entire query time for \ultra-RAPTOR is similar to or lower than the time that MR-$\infty$ takes for the route scanning phases only.
+This is because the total number of rounds and thus the number of scanned routes decreases for higher transfer speeds.
+ULTRA-RAPTOR benefits more from this since the share of the route scanning phase in the overall running time is greater for ULTRA-RAPTOR than for MR. In all cases, the entire query time for ULTRA-RAPTOR is similar to or lower than the time that MR takes for the route scanning phases only.
+ULTRA-TB achieves its highest speedup over the other two algorithms for medium transfer speeds, where the number of event-to-event shortcuts is lowest.
+For very high transfer speeds, the Bucket-CH search for the initial and final transfers starts to dominate the overall running time of both ULTRA-based algorithms.
+Accordingly, the speedup of ULTRA-TB over ULTRA-RAPTOR decreases.

 The impact of the transfer speed on the travel time of the fastest journey is shown in Figure~\ref{fig:transferSpeedQuery}~(right side).
-As the transfer speed increases, the overall travel time decreases and the share of the travel time that is spent on an initial or final transfer becomes larger.
-From around~50\,km/h onward, transferring directly from source to target is the best option in most cases.
+As the transfer speed increases, the overall travel time decreases.
+The time that is spent on an initial or final transfer also decreases at first, but its share in the overall travel time becomes larger.
+From~10\,km/h onward, transferring directly from source to target starts becoming the best option for more queries, and consequently the time spent on initial and final transfers starts increasing.
+For very high transfer speeds, a direct transfer is almost always the fastest option.
+This matches our observation that intermediate transfers become useless for high transfer speeds unless the source and target are isolated from each other in the transfer graph.
 In contrast to initial and final transfers, intermediate transfers have a very small impact on the overall travel time, further demonstrating that long intermediate transfers are rarely needed.